 This week, I spent most of the week preparing for a visit from the US State Department.
 In my spare time, I experienced a Genevois tradition called La Fête de la Musique.

-In this post, I discuss my second week in Geneva, which included further work on the proposal for the project in Afghanistan, participating in a feminist demonstration, and the highlight of the week – attending a private screening of a movie with the real life personas portrayed in the movie present.
+In this post, I discuss my second week in Geneva, which included further work on the proposal for the project in Afghanistan, participating in a feminist demonstration, and getting to talk with a trans trailblazer and former public defender, Mia Yamamoto.